-More than 29 million Americans have diabetes, and more than 86 million American adults are estimated to have prediabetes.
-With numbers like this, you probably know someone dealing with this epidemic.
+More than 30 million Americans have diabetes.
+Another 84 million American adults have prediabetes.
+You likely know someone dealing with this health issue.

-Compared to Caucasians, African Americans, Hispanics, Native Americans and other ethnic minority groups are more likely to have type 2 diabetes.
-In 2010, the number of African American adults with diabetes was nearly double the number of white adults with the disease.
+African Americans, Hispanics, Native Americans and other minority groups are most likely to have Type 2 diabetes, which makes up more than 90 percent of all diabetes cases.
+In 2010, the number of African American adults with diabetes was nearly twice the number of white adults with the disease.